 Often the first place students look for web sites for their research is Google.
 This is a mistake.
 It is NOT a mistake because Google is an outstandingly BAD place to look for information or because the results it offers are especially flawed.
 Google covers a lot of the web, and usually pulls in enough results, that they usually contain something worthwhile.

 There is also Google Scholar which leads to article references and book citations.
 Most of Google Scholar is NOT full text, and Google Scholar often leads to publishers' web sites or to JSTOR, which does not have current science articles.

 Google also poses threats to your privacy.
 The search engine keeps cookies and records of your searches more or less indefinitely.
-If you must search Google, use an advertising free, privacy enhanced version, StartPage.
+Why not use a privacy enhanced search engine instead, either StartPage or Qwant.

 MOST IMPORTANTLY, Google does not sort pages by quality.
 It uses an automated system that ranks pages on relevance and rank, a calculation based on incoming and outgoing links.
 A PDF document or paper on an academic site or a newly printed blog entry at a reputable news site is unlikely to receive a highly visible spot on Google's front page.
 Worse still, Google places poorly differentiated, sponsored links in the top position of nearly every set of search results.